CodeByPartho/CodeByPartho/README.md

-:wave: Hey there, I'm [@jishanhoshen](https://github.com/jishanhoshen) – your DevOps enthusiast!
+:wave: Hey there, I'm [@CodeByPartho](https://github.com/CodeByPartho) – your DevOps enthusiast!

 :rocket: Currently immersed in the world of DevOps, specializing in containerization servers.</br>
 :whale: Containerization wizard with a passion for optimizing workflows.</br>
-:computer: Expertise: PHP (Laravel), JS (Next.js), Java (Android).
+:computer: Expertise: Python, JavaScript, HTML.

 :speech_balloon: Let's chat about DevOps, containers, and the tech world!

-:mailbox: Reach me by Googling "Jishan Hoshen Jibon."
+:mailbox: Reach me by Googling "Partho Sarothi Paik."

 Keep orchestrating, stay containerized, and code on! :ship::bulb: